jeremiah-shaulov/office_spirit_mysql/README.md

 5. `{alias.${param}}`, `{alias.${param},}` - Generate equations separated with commas (the alias is optional).

 The first form throws exception, if there are no fields in the param.
-THe Second form doesn't complain, and prints comma after the last field.
+The Second form doesn't complain, and prints comma after the last field.

 ```ts
 import {sql} from 'https://deno.land/x/office_spirit_mysql/mod.ts';